ustctug/texrocks/README.md

 ### PlainTeX

 PlainTeX is the first and simplest TeX Dialect.
-Original TeX compiler only supports 256 registers which is PlainTeX used.
+Original TeX compiler only supports 256 registers used by PlainTeX.
 LuaTeX supports 65536 however PlainTeX cannot use them.

 [A minimal example](examples/tex/plain/minimal.tex):